mattermost/docs/source/deploy/mobile-faq.rst

 Some legacy corporate proxy configurations may be incompatible with the requirements of modern mobile architectures, such as the requirement of HTTP/2 requests from Apple to send push notifications to iOS devices.

-In this case, a :ref:`post-proxy relay <overview/faq:what are pre proxy and post proxy relays>` can be deployed to take messages from the Mattermost server passing through your corporate IT proxy in the incompatible format, e.g. HTTP/1.1, transform it to HTTP/2 and relay it to its final destination, either to the `Apple Push Notification Service (APNS) <https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/APNSOverview.html#//apple_ref/doc/uid/TP40008194-CH8-SW1>`_ and `Google Fire Cloud Messaging (FCM) <https://firebase.google.com/docs/cloud-messaging>`_ services.
+In this case, a post-proxy relay can be deployed to take messages from the Mattermost server passing through your corporate IT proxy in the incompatible format, e.g. HTTP/1.1, transform it to HTTP/2 and relay it to its final destination, either to the `Apple Push Notification Service (APNS) <https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/APNSOverview.html#//apple_ref/doc/uid/TP40008194-CH8-SW1>`_ and `Google Fire Cloud Messaging (FCM) <https://firebase.google.com/docs/cloud-messaging>`_ services.

 Ths **post-proxy relay** `can be configured using the Mattermost Push Proxy installation guide <https://developers.mattermost.com/contribute/mobile/push-notifications/service/>`_ with connection restrictions to meet your custom security and compliance requirements.